Profile: Nicolas Sarkozy

 Such publicity was a departure from the French tradition of presidential privacy.

-Yet when Mrs Bruni-Sarkozy gave birth to baby Giulia the pregnancy was kept well away from the media glare, in an apparent return to the traditional, monarchical style of the French presidency.
+Yet when Mrs Bruni-Sarkozy gave birth to a baby girl, Giulia, last year the pregnancy was kept well away from the media glare, in an apparent return to the traditional, monarchical style of the French presidency.